frankmilliron/play.zc.system/README.md

 Once you change OUTFILE.zc into something like OUTFILE#D81003 it can be added directly to the `assets` folder and will be automatically added to the resulting image file when the project is built.

+Keep in mind that ProDOS can only have 51 files in the root directory.
+With 3 files necessary to boot and run the program, that leaves 48 audio files that can be included.

 # Building the Project